Dancuodusan/hello-world/README.md

 Hello !

-My name is Dusan and i llove java :)
+My name is Dusan and i love java :)